adnanhaq30/blog/_posts/[unpublished]-2022-03-09-Attacking-Loing-and-register.md

 After Achiving XSS attacker's script code might attempt to read the contents of a cookie and exfiltrate information obtained.
 When the cookie flag is set, browsers that support the flag will not reveal the contents of the cookie to a third party via client-side script executed via XSS.

-- Login Over HTTP

-Without HTTPS, any data passed is insecure.
-This is especially important for sites where sensitive data is passed across the connection, such as eCommerce sites that accept online card payments, or login areas that require users to enter their credentials

-An attacker who is able to intercept your - or your users' - network traffic can read and modify any messages that are exchanged with your server.
-That means that an attacker can see passwords in clear text, modify the appearance of your website, redirect the user to other web pages or steal session information.

-Therefore no message you send to the server remains confidential.

 Though I can’t cover up all of the vulnerabilities listed I assure you they are amazing and fun to understand and test.